Attachment Theory

 The Early Beginnings

 John Bowlby in an earlier paper wrote that if the relationships between a child and his mother and other members of the family in the child’s early life are happy then, Bowlby believed, “that there is likelihood that the child will be able to develop similar satisfactory relationships in later life with people outside the immediate circle of his own family.”
-He continued, “conversely, if this relationship develops adversely, we believe that he will probably become disturbed emotionally to a greater or lesser degree, and may be confronted throughout life by difficulties in his personal relationships” (1954, p.
+He continued, “conversely, if this relationship develops adversely, we believe that he will probably become disturbed emotionally to a greater or lesser degree, and may be confronted throughout life by difficulties in his personal relationships” (Bowlby, 1954, p.
 59-60).

 Mother Child Attachment